Las Vegas in San Miguel County, New Mexico — The American Mountains (Southwest)

 Dr. Meta L. Christy

+Dr. Meta L. Christy.
 Meta L. Christy, DO, is recognized by the American Osteopathic Association as the first black osteopath.
 Dr. Christy graduated in 1921 from the Philadelphia College of Osteopathic Medicine as its first black graduate.
 The College gives an annual award in her name.
 She established her lifelong private practice with quiet dignity when there were no women physicians or osteopaths in local hospitals and few blacks in Las Vegas.

 Erected by New Mexico Historic Preservation Division.

 Topics and series.
 This historical marker is listed in these topic lists: African Americans • Science & Medicine • Women.
-In addition, it is included in the New Mexico Women’s Historic Marker Initiative series list.
+In addition, it is included in the New Mexico Womens Historic Marker Initiative series list.
 A significant historical year for this entry is 1921.

 Location.
 35° 35.877′ N, 105° 12.817′ W. Marker is in Las Vegas, New Mexico, in San Miguel County.
-Marker is on Grand Avenue, on the right when traveling south.
+It is on Grand Avenue, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 727 Grand Avenue, Las Vegas NM 87701, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on March 21, 2020.
+This page was last revised on February 14, 2026.
 It was originally submitted on August 9, 2011, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 2,480 times since then and 97 times this year.
+This page has been viewed 2,866 times since then and 22 times this year.
 Photos: 1, 2, 3. submitted on August 9, 2011, by Bill Kirchner of Tucson, Arizona.
 4. submitted on February 7, 2014, by Patrick Pearsey of Indianapolis, Indiana. • Syd Whittle was the editor who published this page.